Which parts of your overall vision will you tackle this year?

 You will start with the skill that has the biggest potential for a massive impact on your life.
 That is your mastery learning.
 Begin there at the highest priority, and walk your way backward toward interest and research.
 Make sure to sprinkle your education throughout the year to avoid burnout.

-Now, don’t worry too much about learning faster than you had planned.
-That’s why you’ll have a quarterly check-in to allow you to reevaluate the rest of the year.
+Don’t worry too much about learning faster or slower than you had planned.
+That’s why you’ll have a quarterly check-in to reevaluate the rest of the year.
 If things progressed more swiftly than you thought, you could adjust.
-If they progressed slower than you thought, you could also adjust, but also reflect and analyze to understand why.
+If they progressed slower than you thought, you could adjust, too, but also reflect and analyze to understand why.

 Although you will build rest and recovery stops into all parts of your plan, including at the daily level, each one of your plan’s periods will include a reset session commensurable with the planning period length.
 So, in the case of the annual plan, your reset might be a one- or two-week family vacation.